YahooArchive/mojito/docs/dev_guide/topics/mojito_testing.rst

 You can also write your own functional/unit tests with Arrow.
 Mojito recommends that contributors write Arrow functional/unit tests for their code to accelerate the process of merging pull requests.

+The following sections show you how to set up your environment and run the unit and functional tests that come with Mojito.
+In the future, we will also provide you with instructions for writing Arrow tests for your code contributions.

 .. _func_unit-builtin:

 Running Mojito's Built-In Tests